pbouffard/ccny-ros-pkg-pbouffard/ccny_ground_station/gpsd_viewer/README.txt

 gpsd_viewer requires OsmGpsMap libraries and include files to be available in order to build.
 Make sure all packages dependances are check.
+This pkg run curently only on 10.04 ubuntu due to lib change.
 ------------------------------------------------------------
 ------------------------------------------------------------
 Basic Usage: